There is an art and science to getting blog posts to travel like wildfire.

 Or can you?
 Kind of — you can test headlines with time-zone cohorts who are unlikely to overlap.
 Huh?
 In simple terms, this means that I like to publish blog posts at around, say, 2am PST and tweet out the working title at the same time.
 I did this with “The Rebirth of Seth Godin and Death of Traditional Publishing: How Authors Really Make Money” to hit the US-based night owls.

 I then like to tweet out a new version B at around 8am PST the following morning (not yet changing the blog post title itself, and I never change the permalink once published), when the night owls will be mostly asleep.
-I schedule this tweet in advance using SU.PR, as I’m also a night owl.
+I schedule this tweet in advance using SU.PR [Ed.
+Note: SU.PR was discontinued in 2013], as I’m also a night owl.
 Last, I compare results and stick with the winner.

 This is how “The Rebirth of Seth Godin and Death of Traditional Publishing: How Authors Really Make Money” was switched around and became “How Authors Really Make Money: The Rebirth of Seth Godin and Death of Traditional Publishing.”
 You’ll notice the latter version is in the “most popular” screen shot above for the last 30 days.